 1. The MCPTT user at the MCPTT client 1 is authorized and requests to modify ad hoc group call participants.
 The MCPTT client 1 sends the modify ad hoc group call participants request to the MCPTT server in order to remove MCPTT client 3 from the ongoing ad hoc group call and add MCPTT client 2 into it.

 2. The MCPTT server verifies whether the MCPTT client 1 is authorized to add or remove (modify) the participants of the on-going ad hoc group call.
+The MCPTT server may also re-determine pre-configured group based on the updated participant list.

 3. The MCPTT server sends modify ad hoc group call participants response to the MCPTT client 1.
+If the pre-configured group is re-determined, the MCPTT server provide the newly determined pre-configured group in the modify ad hoc group call participants response to the MCPTT client 13a.
+If the pre-configured group is re-determined, the MCPTT server provide the newly determined pre-configured group to ad hoc group call participants in the notification Ad hoc group call pre-configured group update notify.

 4. The MCPTT server sends the ad hoc group call leave request to the MCPTT client 3 in order to remove it from the on-going ad hoc group call.

 5. The MCPTT client 3 notifies the user of the ad hoc group call leave request.